 These city and highway gas mileage estimates are for the model's standard trim configurations.
 Where there are optional features, packages or equipment that result in higher gas mileage, those fuel-economy estimates are not included here.

-All models come in four-door styling with a tailgate that swings open to the left.
-The rear window swings up separately and must be opened before the tailgate.
-The spare tire mounts on the tailgate on the base S model, and it stores underneath the rear of the vehicle on other models.
+Exterior Stretching to 177.6 inches long overall, the four-door Rodeo rides a 106.4-inch wheelbase and is about 69 inches tall and 70.4 inches wide.
+At the rear, its tailgate swings open to the left.
+The back window swings up separately and must be opened before the tailgate.
+The Rodeos spare tire mounts inside on the base S model but may be stowed underneath the rear of the vehicle on 4WD versions.